 "Buffalo" Step by step instructions on painting this magnificent buffalo.
 Demonstration is good in general for painting all types of animals and pets as the procedure is the same.
 Sarah takes you on a tour of the National Bison Refuge in Montana where these buffalo roam freely.

 "Souix Moccasins" Using acrylics, Roger paints these Indian moccasins with all their beadwork.
 Instruction of light and color and the importance of drawing.
 Sarah visits artist Bob Coronato and his museum with Indian artifacts including these moccasins.

 "The Antique Saloon Lantern" Roger uses acrylics to paint this lantern.
 He talks about reflections in glass and about painting metal objects with all their color changes because of the light.
 Sarah visits artist Bob Coronato as he describes the process of making etchings.

-"Rota The Lion" This lion which once was the mascot to Winston Churchil is the subject of this program.
-Roger uses acrylics and goes through the process of completion startint it in the Lightner Museum and then totally reworking the painting in the studio.
-Sarah talks with the curator about the Lion and a fabulous desk owned by Louis Bonaparts brother.
+"Rota The Lion" This lion which once was the mascot to Winston Churchill is the subject of this program.
+Roger uses acrylics and goes through the process of completion starting it in the Lightner Museum and then totally reworking the painting in the studio.
+Sarah talks with the curator about the Lion and a fabulous desk owned by Louis Bonapartes brother.

 "Locomotive 2152 " Acrylic painting demonstration filmed at the Kentucky Railway Museum.
 A studio in texture and the simplification of drawing an object that has so many features.